MarcoHeumann/HelloInterface/README.md

 Tutorial40 branch:
 Readds the extra tasks from Tutorial10 branch to show how easily you can add "modules" to a program working with interfaces.

+Tutorial50 branch: Outsources the number adding stuff so the main program needs ZERO code changes when new modules are added.
+Infinite values of all the supported types can be added.
+Supporting new types is a matter of adding a single line of code and a model.